joewardperalta/full-stack-dev-notes/notes/html/03_elements.md

 ## Span

-The `<span>` element is an inline container used to group text or other inlin elements for styling or scripting purposes.
+The `<span>` element is an inline container used to group text or other inline elements for styling or scripting purposes.
 It is used for applying CSS styles to part of a text or adding JavaScript hooks like `id` or `class`.

 ### Example